+Another estimate from the International

 Monetary Fund looked at whether tax

-policies in some countries could have a

-'spillover' effect on the tax revenues of

-- \$200 Billion in revenue lost each year by

-- \$400 Billion in revenue lost each year by

-This report compared actual corporate income tax levels with those that would be collected if the base was proportional to the gross operating surplus, an approximation of a form of source based taxation.
-Data limitations mean that this
+tax levels with those that would be collected if the base was proportional to the gross operating surplus, an approximation of a form of source based taxation.
+Data limitations mean that this can only be done for a relatively small amount of sample countries.

-other countries.
-The study concluded:

-developing countries OECD countries.
-6 \ CONSTRAINTS OF METHOD a holistic estimate for profit shifting globally.
-Furthermore, there is a severe limitation of data and information needed to fully investigate the problem.
-Another estimate from the International can only be done for a relatively small amount of sample countries.
 This report also did not examine profit shifting involving conduit countries.

-But another study from Alex Cobham and Petr Janský used data on US multinationals to see if a disproportionate amount of their profits were ending up in jurisdictions where they had little real economic A resounding yes.
+looked to see if taxable profits were artificially lower when the money was routed through specific jurisdictions.
+UNCTAD estimates that the amount of money lost by developing countries to profit shifting is \$100 Billion each year.
+5 tionals to see if a disproportionate amount of their profits were ending up in jurisdictions where they had little real economic activity.
+The verdict?
+A resounding yes.
 For the limited group of multinationals studied, the estimated loss in tax revenue was roughly \$130 billion.
-US multinationals were only shifting 5-10% of their global profits in the 1990s; that figure This report used public data, aggregated on a national level and subject to a number of suppressions.
+US multinationals were only shifting 5-10% of SUMMING IT ALL UP Illicit financial flows are a multi-faceted phenomenon that is difficult to estimate.
+They their global profits in the 1990s; that figure has now risen to 25-30%.
+7 \ CONSTRAINTS OF METHOD This report used public data, aggregated on a national level and subject to a number of suppressions.
 Without company-level disaggregate data, it's difficult to provide more than topline estimates that show the potential extent of the problem.
-Additionally, the report only examined multinational corporations in the United States. activity.
-The verdict?
+Additionally, the report only examined multinational corporations in the United States.
+But another study from Alex Cobham and Petr Janský used data on US multina- 1.
+Illicit financial flows are a tremendous problem.